RGreeneRI/kde5-FreeBSD12/README.md

 # kde5-FreeBSD12
-A script to automate the installation of a desktop environment on FreeBSD-12 with a few select tweaks to make the shell pretty and easy to use.
+A script to automate the installation of a desktop environment on FreeBSD-12 with a few select tweaks to make the terminal pretty and easy to use.

 This is intended to be used on a fresh install of FreeBSD 12.
+Tested on 11.2 and 12.0

 Prerequisites: